Aliases for PSMC2 Gene

 GeneCards Summary for PSMC2 Gene

 PSMC2 (Proteasome 26S Subunit, ATPase 2) is a Protein Coding gene.
-Diseases associated with PSMC2 include hiv-1.
-Among its related pathways are Immune System and Signaling by GPCR.
+Diseases associated with PSMC2 include Hiv-1.
+Among its related pathways are RET signaling and Regulation of activated PAK-2p34 by proteasome mediated degradation.
 GO annotations related to this gene include hydrolase activity and ATPase activity.